-After your FAFSA has been completed and processed, you will receive a Student Aid Report (SAR).
-The SAR details the information you provided on your FAFSA.
+After your FAFSA has been completed and processed, you will receive a FAFSA Submission Summary.
 Review it carefully to make sure there are no errors.
-If you find errors, you can correct them by going to StudentAid.gov and the "Make FAFSA Corrections" section.
-On the SAR you will also find your Expected Family Contribution (EFC), which is used to help determine your federal student aid eligibility.
+If you find errors, click "Make a Correction" once you navigate to the FAFSA Form Answers section of the application.
+On the summary, you will also find your Student Aid Index (SAI), which is used to help determine your federal student aid eligibility.

 The schools you list on your FAFSA will automatically receive your FAFSA data.
-To add more than ten schools (the FAFSA limit), or to alter the schools you listed, you can:
+To add up to 20 schools (the FAFSA limit), or to alter the schools you listed, you can:

-- 1. Log into StudentAid.gov, go to "Make FAFSA Corrections" and then go to "How to Review and Correct Your FAFSA Application" under Apply for Aid and then click on "Correct Mistakes or Make Updates to Your FAFSA Form." - 2.
+- 1. Log into StudentAid.gov, then click "Make a Correction" once you navigate to the FAFSA Form Answers section of the application. - 2.
 For other ways to add schools or for other FAFSA questions, go to StudentAid.gov or call the Department of Education's Federal Student Aid Information Center at 1-800-4FED-AID.

 You may be selected for a process called FAFSA verification.
 If so, your school(s) may ask you to document specific information or complete a form.
-Do so as quickly as possible to ensure the most accurate financial aid offer and to allow financial aid disbursement to occur on time.
+Do so as quickly as possible to ensure the most accurate financial aid offer and to allow financial aid disbursement to occur on time